One Hundred Dads project

-Tweddle Child & Family Health Service, in partnership with the Murdoch Children’s Research Institute, are set to launch the second round of Working Out Dads, a ground-breaking parenting program for dads of children aged 0-4 living and working in and around Wyndham, Brimbank, Melton, Maribyrnong, Hobsons Bay and Moreland.
+Tweddle Child & Family Health Service, in partnership with the Murdoch Children’s Research Institute have launched the second round of Working Out Dads, a ground-breaking parenting program for dads of children aged 0-4 living and working in and around Wyndham, Brimbank, Melton, Maribyrnong, Hobsons Bay and Moreland.

-The first groups will commence in June in Wyndham on Monday nights at Eagle Stadium and Thursday nights at the Sunshine Leisure Centre.
+The first groups commenced in June in Wyndham on Monday nights at Eagle Stadium and Thursday nights at the Sunshine Leisure Centre.

 The program’s key funding partners, the Centre for Excellence in Child and Family Welfare (CFECFW) and The Bennelong Foundation are joined by community sponsors Hede Architects, Alan Mance Motors, The CWA of Footscray, The Seddon Community Bank (Bendigo Bank) and Mr Craig Rowley, proud dad and resident of Melbourne’s west.

 Working Out Dads is a free after-hours therapeutic parenting program for dads, held in fitness centres across six western and northern regions of Melbourne.
 The program features facilitated discussion and exercise, handouts and text messages.
 Themes cover parenting, relationships, mental health, fitness and well-being.

 The objective of Working Out Dads is to connect, support and strengthen the capacity of dads in the very early years of parenting.
 There is also a goal to become less isolated and more resilient and supportive during the transition to early parenting and to promote healthy lifestyle choices.